-- Evidence of ability to program in C, C++ or Jave (we may ask you to take a test to confirm this)
+- Evidence of ability to program in C, C++ or Java (we may ask you to take a test to confirm this)

 - FAQ - Syllabus

-When does teaching on the M.Sc. programme begin for the next academic year?Teaching on the M.Sc. programme for the academic year usually begins on the second last or last week of September (candidates who are offered a place will be notified formally of the exact date).
+When does teaching on the M.Sc. programme begin for the next academic year?Teaching on the M.Sc. programme for the academic year usually begins in early to mid-September (candidates who are offered a place will be notified formally of the exact date).
 There will be a number of orientation events organised in the School and College which may fall in the week preceding the start of term.
 Some of these will be of particular relevance to new students to the College.

 How many hours of classes are there each week?The M.Sc. programme entails approximately twenty contact hours per week (including lectures, tutorials, seminars, and laboratory classes) during the two teaching semesters.
 All modules require students to complete considerable further coursework and study in their own time beyond these timetabled hours.

 How much time should I expect to spend completing coursework beyond that spent in class?This is a highly coursework focussed course with an emphasis placed on students both gaining experience with a wide variety of technologies but also aimed at students building a personal portfolio of work which is typically of great benefit when applying for employment in industry.
 On average, during teaching term, we expect students to spend at least as much time outside of class working on coursework as they spend in classes.
 This will be taken up with specific coursework, assigned reading material and research.
 The level of independent work increases after the end of the 2nd term when all lectures finish.
 At this time students are expected to be working full-time on their dissertations.